-1. Support for the SET Plan Conference in 2023 (Presidency event)
+1. Support for the SET Plan Conference in 2023

 Spain will organise the annual Strategic Energy Technology Plan conference in 2023.
-The conference will take place in Spain during the Spanish Presidency of the Council of the European Union.
-The European Commission will support the organisation of the annual SET Plan conference in cooperation with the entity designated by the Spanish Presidency.

-This grant will be awarded without a call for proposals according to Article 195(e) of the Financial Regulation and Article 24(3)(b) of the Horizon Europe Regulation to the legal entity identified below as it is responsible for energy policy and will lead all activities on energy policies during the time of Spanish Presidency of the Council of the European Union.
+The conference will take place in-Spain during the Spanish-Presidency of the Council of the European Union.
+The European Commission will support the organisation of the annual SET Plan conference in cooperation with the entity designated by the Spanish Presidency This grant will be awarded without a call for proposals according to Article 195(e) of the Financial Regulation and Article 20(4) of the Horizon Europe Framework Programme and Rules for Participation to the legal entity identified below as it is responsible for energy policy and will lead all activities on energy policies during the time of Spanish Presidency of the Council of the European Union.
 As such, the co-organisation of SET Plan Conference falls under its competence.